 I also think it should apply to comfort, too.
 Most modern snowmobiles have enough power so a momentary blip of the throttle can spin its track, tearing up the trail, creating bumps that make riding much less pleasurable and even less safe (I've seen healthy young adults with spinal fractures resulting from hitting bumps, many of which are almost invisible on gray days with poor contrast).
 Potentially thousands of riders might traverse a bump that gave one rider a moment of pleasure creating it.
 Is it worth it?
 Anyone who cares about others would say “no,” even “hell no!

 So here is a message to executives at Ski-doo, Polaris, Yamaha, and Arctic Cat: wake up and grow up.
 Stop pointing the finger of blame solely at irresponsible and sometimes drunk riders.
 You enable them as much as unprincipled doctors who give junkies drugs they crave but don't need.
-You fuel the addiction for speed by giving “no-fear” drivers the overpowered tools they need to kill themselves and others.
+You fuel the addiction for speed by giving “no fear” drivers the overpowered tools they need to kill themselves and others.
 With my aforementioned innovation (which you should have invented decades ago), you could give fools the freedom to be foolish without imperiling others and shredding trails.
 Oh, one more thing: if you were as innovative as you claim to be, you could think of a way to minimize or eliminate the need for trail grooming yet keep trails much smoother than ever before.
 Stumped?
 Ask me.

 Instead of leading as they should, snowmobile industry leaders buried their heads in the sand.
 They will continue to turn a blind eye to these problems until this message from an exasperated ER doctor gets through to them, or until a lawyer brings a class action lawsuit that finally gets their attention.
 I've seen similar unfathomable stupidity on the part of ATV manufacturers (most of whom also manufacture snowmobiles) who overlook an easy, low-cost way to prevent one of the most common fatal injuries associated with ATV use.
 The alarming injury rates should—but don't—inspire manufacturers to put their thinking caps on.